 "My most prized possession is a photograph of some 120 'negro' porters who worked at The New York Times in the '50s," Moyler told us.
 "They are wearing their Sunday best, standing proud and confident.
 Often underlooked in their daytime roles due to their utilitarian tasks, yet they stand their grace.
 My Dad worked at The New York Times for 40 years rising to high executive ranks.
 This photo hung in his office until his retirement as a reminder to always reach back and pull someone else up because their job may be much harder than yours.

 These men looked after him.
 It stands behind my chair.
 When I turn, they are looking over my shoulder, supporting angels encouraging me through my daily tasks, reminding me to always 'reach back' and help someone else too.
-When I moved away from home, my dad gave me with this photograph, unwrapped with tears in his eyes.
+When I moved away from home, my dad gave me this photograph, unwrapped with tears in his eyes.
 Some days, I take it off the wall, hold it in my hands, hug it close, and cry for all of us.
 Especially for those who remain ignored for their utilitarian, menial tasks."

 Interior designers often recognize better than anyone the importance of mementos and personal objects in great design—a design that is real, meaningful, and not staged.
 These objects are at the center of our lives and tell our stories.
 They should be celebrated.
 What Corner & Compass has created is a place where we can appreciate the beauty of these objects, admire these authentic homes, and celebrate the incredible talent in the design industry that should never be overlooked.